 Citrix PowerShell SDK Max Record Count Limits

 Even though Citrix reneged on their Announcing Remote PowerShell SDK Record Limits and will no longer implement changes to impose SDK record limits, they still strongly encourage every customer to use filtering or a reasonable MaxRecordCount.
 They state that their data indicates that customers with the best response times have MaxRecordCount less than 5000.
-Therefore I’ve re-written the usages of Get-BrokerSession to make them more efficient.
+Citrix do not provide pagination on the returned data, so there is no way to know how to get the next page between the MaxRecordCount and the ReturnTotalRecordCount parameters.
+Therefore, I’ve re-written the usages of Get-BrokerSession to make them more efficient.

 Language Localization

 Using the i18next JavaScript framework, I was able to create the functionality so the text instructions can be pulled from a language translation files based on the Web Browser language settings.
-This was very challenging, but I did eventually get it working well.
+This was very challenging, but I did eventually get it working well and have French and German language translations ready to go.
+Adding new language translation files is simple thanks to your favourite AI tool of choice.
+It’s just a matter of providing the English Translation.json file to AI and asking it to create a new language file of your choice.
+I am only testing left to right languages at present.
+So the next release will bring in language localization via browser detection, but will always fall back to English.

 New Blazor User Interface

-After fighting too many unexplained JavaScript and jQuery challenges, and inspired by Dave Brett’s PROFiLiX Server project, I have decided to move the interface to Blazor.
-I’ve been super impressed with version 8 and 9.
-All the work I’ve completed for the i18next JavaScript framework will not go to waste as it was a huge learning curve for me.
+After fighting too many unexplained JavaScript and jQuery challenges, and inspired by Dave Brett’s PROFiLiX Server project, I have decided to move the interface to Blazor, which will offer a modern rich interactive user experience.
+I’ve been super impressed with version 8 and above.
+All the work I’ve completed for the JavaScript framework will not go to waste as it was a huge learning curve for me.

-Help Desk Version (will not be a free product)
+Help Desk Version (may not be a free product)